Aaron98990/ways-of-the-game/misconduct.md

 > - changes places with the goalkeeper during play or without the referee’s permission (see Law 3)

 See the [goalkeeper section](/goalkeeper).
+Only applies among players.
 Does not apply between halves (including extra time) or before penalties.

 > - commits in a reckless manner a direct free kick offence